Plain text stays plain

 Readable audio direction

-Use small, validated tags to make generated speech match the moment.
-Writers can review the same text that developers send to the API, and agents can validate tags before creating audio.
+Use natural-language bracketed directions to make generated speech match the moment.
+Writers can review the same text that developers send to the API, and agents can validate the markup before creating audio.

 Expressive TTS markup in TextToSpeechSkills is a simple way to add voice direction directly inside normal text.
-A writer, developer, or LLM agent can use tags such as [quiet], [excited], or [loud and angry] to guide delivery while keeping the script readable.
-The same validation rules run in the UI, API, MCP server, and skills package, so unsupported tags can be caught before generation.
+A writer, developer, or LLM agent can use natural-language cues such as [quiet], [excited but professional], or [loud and angry] to guide delivery while keeping the script readable.
+The same validation rules run in the UI, API, MCP server, and skills package, so unclear syntax can be caught before generation.
 This helps product teams keep copy reviewable, voice output consistent, and automated audio workflows easier to debug.

 Easy LLM setup

-Agents use the same tags humans see in the editor, so a non-technical teammate can approve the exact words and tone before audio is created.
+Agents use the same bracketed directions humans see in the editor, so a non-technical teammate can approve the exact words and performance notes before audio is created.

-Read setup guideTags sit inline with the sentence, so text remains easy to diff, approve, and store in prompts.
+Read setup guideBracketed directions sit inline with the sentence, so text remains easy to diff, approve, and store in prompts.

-The API, UI, MCP server, and skill all use the same tag library to catch unsupported directions early.
+The API, UI, MCP server, and skill all use the same markup rules to catch unclear bracket syntax early.

-Combine markup with templates to keep one product voice while changing emotion from line to line.
+Combine natural-language markup with templates to keep one product voice while changing emotion from line to line.

 Teams that want expressive voice direction without brittle prompt instructions usually need a repeatable path for writing, review, generation, billing, and reuse.
 The most important jobs here are plain text stays plain, validation before generation, designed for repeatable style.
 Those are the moments where voice becomes part of real work instead of a one-off export.

-Start with readable text, add expression tags when tone matters, choose an approved voice template, and create a speech job through the UI, API, or MCP.
-The same pattern works for expressive TTS, speech markup, voice tone tags, which makes it easier for humans and LLM apps to share one process without exposing internal routing or credentials.
+Start with readable text, add natural-language expression directions when tone matters, choose an approved voice template, and create a speech job through the UI, API, or MCP.
+The same pattern works for expressive TTS, speech markup, natural expression markup, which makes it easier for humans and LLM apps to share one process without exposing internal routing or credentials.

 Common questions